Cosys-Lab/Cosys-AirSim/docs/install_linux.md

 - If you get prompts to convert project, look for More Options or Convert-In-Place option.
 If you get prompted to build, choose Yes.
 If you get prompted to disable Cosys-AirSim plugin, choose No.
 - After Unreal Editor loads, press Play button.

+You can install the Cosys-AirSim Python client from pip with `pip install cosysairsim`.
 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available for Cosys-AirSim usage.

 !!! tip